gilgoldzweig/EasyTabs/README.md

 				Log.d("tag", String.valueOf(position));
 			    }
 			})
-			.setIconFading(true) // Added the icon fader like in faceboook app .HideTitle(true) //Hiding titles that only icons will be visiable .Build(); // Building the tabs
+			// (optinal) Adding a icon fading the function fade all the icons that are not on screen and create a fade animation between to fragments like in facebook app.
+			.setIconFading(true)
+			//(optinal) Hiding all titles so there will be only icons visable.
+			.HideAllTitles(true)
+			// Building the tabs must be call last.
+			.Build();

 **To add tabs**

 	addTabs(new TabItem(new fragment, "Tab title"));

 **Tip**

 	You can add as many Tabitems as you want by separate them with **,** between each item.